miidlaj/portfolio/content/projects/StonePaperScissor.md

 showInProjects: true
 ---

-Developed an simple multiplayer rock paper scissor game using NodeJs, ReactJs and Socket.io allowing users to play game each other.
+Developed a simple multiplayer rock paper scissor game using NodeJs, ReactJs and Socket.io allowing users to play game each other.
 Users can join through link created by a friend or can play with random strangers.